How Do Multilingual Language Models Remember Facts?: Experimental Setup

-As we aim to investigate the process of knowledge recall, and similarly to previous work \citep{meng2022locating, geva-etal-2023-dissecting}, we only consider examples where the model predicts the \textit{correct} object completion.
-Since \mpararel{} provides multiple templates (paraphrases) for each relation, we greedy-decode for every available template corresponding to a given triplet and check for an exact match.\footnote{We perform greedy decoding of a maximum of 50 tokens and check for exact match of any of the object aliases.
-In practice, the 50 tokens generation is an overestimate, as on average, around 0.5 tokens are generated prior to the target object (for some templates an article or other filling tokens are generated before predicting the object).} If multiple templates trigger the correct object, we randomly select one for the analyses.
-Once an exact match is found, any extra tokens generated before the object are added to the example input text.
-This ensures that when we feed again the example to the model, the next token predicted is the first token of the object.\footnote{For \mtfive{}, we feed the \mpararel{} input into the encoder with a sentinel token in the object placeholder.
-In the decoder, we provide the beginning-of-sequence token followed by the sentinel token.
-We only check the tokens generated next to the first sentinel token, as the pre-training task of the model is to generate the text for each sentinel in the input, the decoder usually continues to generate answers for other sentinel tokens.
-Any tokens generated before the target object, are added to the decoder tokens since adding these to the encoder does not ensure that the next token predicted will be the object.} Table~\ref{table_mem_examples} presents the number of examples for which the correct object is predicted.
-Due to the limited number of examples memorized by \xglm{} in \textit{ja}, \textit{he}, and \textit{fa}, we exclude these languages from our main analysis of \xglm{}.
+To investigate the process of knowledge recall we only consider examples where the model predicts the \textit{correct} object completion \citep{meng2022locating, geva-etal-2023-dissecting}.
+Since \mpararel{} provides multiple paraphrased templates for each relation, we greedy-decode for every available template corresponding to a given triplet and check for an exact match.
+If multiple templates yield a match, we randomly select one for the analysis.
+In cases where an article or other filler tokens precede the object, we include these tokens in the input text to ensure that when the example is fed into the model for our analysis, the next predicted token is the first token of the object (Implementation details in Appendix \ref{appendix:prompt_details}).
+Table~\ref{table_mem_examples} presents the number of examples for which the correct object is predicted.
+We exclude languages with too few examples from our analysis, namely \textit{ko}, \textit{ja}, \textit{he}, and \textit{fa} for \xglm{}, and \textit{ja}, \textit{he}, and \textit{fa} for \eurollm{}.